vibin-j96/Demo-java/README.md

 # Demo-java
-Can be used to show how to build a java app using Maven
+Can be used to show how to build a java app using Maven as an example